Criminal Defense Lawyers Defending Individuals Accused of a Restraining Order Violation

 Legal Penalties for a Restraining Order Violation

-Typically, violation of a restraining order is a misdemeanor crime that can carry up to a one year sentence in Los Angeles County jail and a fine up to $1,000.
+Typically, violating a restraining order is a misdemeanor that can result in a one-year sentence in Los Angeles County jail and a fine of up to $1,000.

 The court may also order mandatory counseling and domestic abuse classes.
 Violating a restraining order can lead to jail time and a fine.

-If you caused an injury to the protected person during the violation, the fine can be $2000.00 and you will be required to serve a minimum of 30 days in jail.
+If you injured the protected person during the violation, you can be fined $2000.00 and must serve a minimum of 30 days in jail.

 If you have a prior conviction for violating a restraining order in Los Angeles and if the violation involved violence or even just the threat of violence, it can be filed as either a misdemeanor or felony crime.